enrico-atzeni/render-my-blend/README.md

 1. create a configuration file to parameterize source and output directory, background image, rendered resolution, number of rendered frames and video length and fps
 2. improve autopositioning of camera and background
 3. parameterize lights power and color
+4. translate all comments into English
+5. clean and refactor code (sorry about that, it started as a test and immediately went into production without proper standardization, I will do it very soon)

 ## Contributing